 In his tenth season with the Beacons, Bartley took over the third base coaching role and helped coach UMass Boston to a league-high 227 runs scored during the program's best season to date.
 The Beacons earned their first-ever Little East Conference Regular Season and Tournament Championships in 2017.
+UMass Boston followed up their 2017 season with a second-straight LEC Tournament Title, becoming the first-ever six seed to win the LEC Tournament.

 Bartley has enjoyed success in the coaching arena, having led the Fulton High School softball squad to the state sectional playoffs.
 The midwest native also spent four successful seasons as the FHS Girls basketball team's assistant and junior varsity head coach, and coached the JV squad to a school-record 18 wins.